A Geometric Approach to the Yang-Mills Mass Gap: Estimate of the spectra of the Hamiltonian operator

 where $\mathcal{I}_{es}[\mathcal{A}]:=\frac{1}{2}\int_{\mathbb{R}^{-}\times \mathbb{R}^{n}} \left(\sum_{\mu,\nu=0}^{n}\mathcal{F}[\mathcal{A}]^{I}_{\mu\nu}\mathcal{F}[\mathcal{A}]^{I}_{\mu\nu}\right)d^{n+1}x$.
 The minimization procedure may be described as follows.
 Given $A$ as the boundary condition for $\mathcal{A}$ on $\{0\}\times \mathbb{R}^{n}$ in the respective Sobolev trace space, one wants to minimize the Euclidean signature action functional in $\mathbb{R}^{-}\times \mathbb{R}^{n}$ with $\mathcal{A}$ approaching the flat connection on $\{-\infty\}\times \mathbb{R}^{n}$.
 This minimization procedure is essentially solving a semi-linear elliptic equation with a prescribed Dirichlet boundary value in a suitable choice of gauge (generalized Coulomb or Hodge gauge is one such choice).
 However, the non-linearity is critical for $n+1=4$ dimensions in the sense that the Sobolev embedding $H^{1}(\mathbb{R}^{4})\hookrightarrow L^{4}(\mathbb{R}^{4})$ is continuous but just fails to be compact and therefore a straightforward application of variational techniques on $\mathcal{I}_{es}[\mathcal{A}]$ having proved its convexity, coercivity, and lower semi-continuity does not work.
 This can be handled by means of refined elliptic estimates. ~Another vital problem that appears is the presence of self-dual solutions that are absolute minimizers of the Euclidean signature Yang-Mills action functional in 4 dimensions and constitute a finite-dimensional moduli space (if the action functional is same in the upper and lower half-spaces for two different self-dual solutions, then the minimization is no longer unique causing trouble).
 These could in turn prove to be an obstruction to the uniqueness of the minimizer $S_{0}$ leading to its not everywhere differentiability property.
 This, however, does not seem to cause a substantial problem at the \textit{tree} level (semi-classical) but rather causes complications when one attempts to compute the quantum loop corrections to the $S_{0}$ functional and obtain the $S_{\hbar}[A]$ functional which is what one ultimately wants.
 This is due to the fact that in order to compute the quantum loop corrections to the $S_{0}$ functional, one ought to solve a sequence of transport equations that are sourced by the differentiated $S_{0}$ functional that is obtained by the minimization procedure.
 For example, at the level of 1 loop (i.e., $O(\hbar)$), $S_{1}$ is obtained by solving the following transport equation

 But, since $S_{0}$ appears in a differentiated manner, the transport equation does not seem to make sense at all if $S_{0}$ is not differentiable at least almost everywhere in the orbit space.
 Secondly, the $S_{0}$ functional appearing as a source term for the transport equation is acted on by the functional covariant Laplacian.
 This problem can however be circumvented by employing the gauge-invariant point-splitting regularization procedure mentioned in (\ref{eq:gaugeinvariant}).
-One could compare this with the formal path integral method to quantize the gauge theory.
-The formal Lorentz signature partition function in the non-covariant Coulomb gauge would read
+One could proceed to compute all the tree-level processes and obtain the associated formal series (almost surely diverges).
+This complete task, however, can be handled in the Euclidean signature semi-classical or micro-local approach by means of the analysis of the zero energy Hamilton-Jacobi equation (\ref{eq:HJ}).
+In fact, as we have mentioned previously, tree-level processes should be obtainable in a rigorous way through this technique.
+However, it is not clear at the moment if this series solution would be able to produce the physical ground state even after renormalization and regularization.
+In addition, it is also unclear if a mass gap is detectable at the semiclassical level.
+Therefore, from now on we will not consider the split form (\ref{eq:formal}) of the functional $S[A]$, rather assume the quantum Yang-Mills theory exists and $S[A]$ makes sense all by itself.